arangodb/docs/3.10/installation-windows.md

 The NSIS-based installer requires user interaction by default, but it also offers a [Silent Mode](https://nsis.sourceforge.io/Docs/Chapter4.html#silent){:target="_blank"}
-which allows you to run it non-interactively from the command-line:
+which allows you to run it non-interactively from the command line:

     ArangoDB3-3.x.x_win64.exe /S ...